Skip to content

 • Scope — the explicit list of what we will and won't build.

-• Timeline — week-by-week schedule with named milestones and demo dates.
+• Plan — a week-by-week schedule with named milestones and demo dates.

 • Team lineup — the names of the senior designer and engineers who will own your project.

-Cadence: bi-weekly demos · async daily updates · shared codebase
+Cadence: weekly demos of working software · async updates with a sync call on demand · shared codebase you own

 Cadence